wvsu-cict-code/cict-hackatron/README.md

-# iict-hackatron
+# cict-hackatron
-Source code for the IICT Hackatron website.
+Source code for the CICT Hackatron website.